beenotung/gpt-api/README.md

 Details can see the APIs with Insomnia. ([config file: api/Insomnia.json](./api/Insomnia.json))

 Side Note:
 The port number was suggested by GPT: 80 stands for Bot (t was omitted); 41 stands for A1.
-The digit characters look similar the english character
+The digit characters look similar to the english characters.

 ## Proper Use